awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 The port used by an IdP \(identity provider\)\.
-This can be specified in either the connection string or in a profile\.
+You can specify the port in either the connection string or in a profile\.
+The default port is 5439\.

 This parameter is optional\.